 The last two lines are underpinned with a sense of sadness as the narrator sees his brother trying to make it to the bus in time and clearly failing.
 The last line is particularly evocative as it is unclear as to whether the distance he is referencing is a physical distance or if he is referencing an emotional divide.
 It is possible that the narrator looking book at this memory sites it as a point where his relationship with his brother became irrevocably strained?
 It’s possible that the poem is a parable, showing how a lack of willingness to help one’s brother can lead to separation.

 About Andrew Forster

 Andrew Forster is a contemporary British poet.
-Born in Yorkshire he was raised and resides in Scotland where he works for the Wordsworth trust.
-Forster often chooses to write poetry based around being a young person.
+Born in Yorkshire he was raised and resides in Scotland where he works for Wordsworth trust.
+Forster often chooses to write poetry based on being a young person.
 Sometimes he writes from the perspective of a young person.
 Other times he writes from the perspective of an adult that is looking back and reflecting on their childhood experiences.
-Brothers seemingly falls into the latter category as it look back at a specific incident.
+Brothers seemingly fall into the latter category as it looks back at a specific incident.
 Forster has several poems that are studied by English GCSE students.